3 Tips for Intake and Operations at a Temporary Shelter

-Enrichment is a key component of daily care and should not be considered optional.
-Ehren Melius, FIR’s Shelter Director, says it can be tackled in a number of different ways.
+Enrichment is a key component of daily care and should not be considered optional

-In-enclosure enrichment can include stuffed Kong- type toys, puzzle toys, different scents sprayed on newspaper, etc. Melius recommends changing the enrichment type to help maintain some novelty and high interest from the animals.
+In-enclosure enrichment can include stuffed Kong- type toys, puzzle toys, different scents sprayed on newspaper, etc. FIR recommends changing the enrichment type to help maintain some novelty and high interest from the animals.